MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 ### What should I do if the Azure ATP sensor or standalone sensor doesn't start?
 Look at the most recent error in the current error [log](troubleshooting-atp-using-logs.md) (Where Azure ATP is installed under the "Logs" folder).

-### How can I test Azure ATP?
-You can simulate suspicious activities as an end-to-end test.
-In the following scenario, DNS reconnaisance is simulated:

-1. Verify Azure ATP sensors are installed and configured on the domain controllers (or standalone sensors and related port-mirroring are installed and configured)
-2. Open CMD
-3. Run the following command: nslookup -<DC iP address>
-   - Press enter
-   - Type: Is -d <FQDN>
-   - Depending on the configuration of your environment, responses will vary from "Query refused" to a list of your DNS records.
-4. View the alert related to the simulated DNS reconnaisance in the Azure ATP portal.

 ## See Also
 - [Azure ATP prerequisites](atp-prerequisites.md)